Chuck It For Charity 2015

-E-Cycle Drive: The University of Virginia’s Surplus Property department will offer faculty, staff, and students a cost-free opportunity to dispose of personal electronic equipment during the annual Chuck It 4 Charity event at the Student Activities Building on Friday, May 9 from 10:00 a.m. – 3 p.m. and on Saturday, May 10 from 8:00 a.m. – 3 p.m.
+E-Cycle Drive: The University of Virginia’s Surplus Property department will offer faculty, staff, and students a cost-free opportunity to dispose of personal electronic equipment during the annual Chuck It four Charity event at the Student Activities Building on Friday, May 8 from 10:00 a.m. – 3 p.m. and on Saturday, May 9 from 8:00 a.m. – 3 p.m.

-As an added bonus, the drive disposal includes certified secure destruction of all resident data – you will receive a certificate of destruction from eCycleSecure, the University’s provider of electronic recycling service for University owned equipment.
+The drive disposal includes certified secure destruction of all resident data from eCycleSecure, the University’s provider of electronic recycling service for University owned equipment.

-eCycleSecure will collect computers including LCD monitors, laptops, tablets, printers, copiers, and phones; however, they will not accept TVs or CRT monitors.
+eCycleSecure will collect computers including LCD monitors, laptops, tablets, printers, copiers, and phones; however, they do not accept T.V.s or CRT monitors.

 If you have any questions, please contact Dolores Hildebrand at 434-924-4233 or firstname.lastname@example.org

-Students residing Off Grounds may donate unwanted but useable items from 10 a.m. to 4 p.m. on Monday, May 19 and Tuesday, May 20 at the following locations.
+Students residing Off Grounds may donate unwanted but usable items from 10 a.m. to 4 p.m. on Monday, May 18 and Tuesday, May 19 at the following locations.

 The pick up of gently used items may also be scheduled directly with the Salvation Army by calling 434-295-4058 or Goodwill Industries at 540-986-1224.